What is Merchant Category Code?

 Spending Controls

-Corporate card programmes and expense management systems use MCCs to control where employees can spend.
-A company might block transactions at entertainment venues while allowing office supply purchases.
-Card issuers also use MCCs for rewards programmes -- offering double points at restaurants or cashback on travel, for instance.
+Corporate cards and expense management systems use MCCs to block what employees can buy.
+A company might block 7995 (gambling) and 5813 (drinking places) while allowing 5943 (stationery).
+Card issuers also use MCCs for rewards — double points on restaurants, cashback on travel, that sort of thing.

 Tax and Accounting